Current Strategic projects

 The Allansford SFP has considered site attributes, relevant policy and range of feedback received during three rounds of community and stakeholder engagement.

-The Allansford SFP can be accessed via the link provide to the right.
+The Allansford SFP can be accessed via the link above.

 To give effect to the Allansford SFP, Council will prepare a planning scheme amendment to provide the policy direction to deliver the recommendations of the plan.